Jeff the Land Shark: Comic books

 Landsharks as a species first appeared in West Coast Avengers (vol. 3) #1 (October 2018), created by writer Kelly Thompson and artist Stefano Caselli.
 The issue saw a herd of landsharks running through Santa Monica.
 One of the landsharks drawn by Caselli caught Thompson's eye, so she created a character, drawing on the shark imagery and her own pet cats.
-This character was first introduced in issue #7, drawn by Daniele di Nicuolo, being adopted by Gwen Poole and named "Jeff", as part of an ultimately abandoned running gag where Gwen would adopt (and lose) many infant animals and name them "Jeff", having previously adopted a kitten she'd called by that name.
+This character was first introduced in issue #7, drawn by Daniele di Nicuolo, being adopted by Gwenpool and named "Jeff", as part of an ultimately abandoned running gag where Gwen would adopt (and lose) many infant animals and name them "Jeff", having previously adopted a kitten she'd called by that name.
 Following a universally positive internet reception, Jeff consequently appeared in the rest of the run of West Coast Avengers.
 Thompson wrote in a post on her Substack that Jeff's original design included side flippers, however, they were removed early on.

 Jeff returned in Gwenpool Strikes Back (2019), by writer Leah Williams and artist David Baldeon, and Deadpool (volume 8: King Deadpool), by writer Thompson and artists Chris Bachalo and Gerardo Sandoval, as a supporting character.
 He was also featured in the one-page story "Monsters" by writer Thompson and artist Pepe Larraz which was printed in Marvel's 80th Anniversary project Marvel #1000 (2019).

 Thompson credits a con exhibition piece by The Unbelievable GwenPool artist duo Gurihiru as popularizing Jeff, after which characters in the Marvel Universe started being depicted with Jeff-themed merchandise.
 Starting September 2021, Jeff then starred in his own series, titled It's Jeff!, written by Thompson and drawn by Gurihiru.
 It's Jeff! premiered as part of the new Marvel's Infinity Comics program; these digital comics are in the vertical scrolling format and are only available to Marvel Unlimited subscribers; the series has no dialogue.
 A second season of It's Jeff! returned in September 2022, running until January 2023, a third season launched in October 2023, running until March 2024, and a fourth season launched with issue #37 in November 2024, running until May 2025.
 It's Jeff! #1 was released in print in March 2023; this one-shot issue collects the short stories originally published in the digital Infinity Comics format.
 It's Jeff: The Jeff-Verse #1 was released in November 2023; this print issue collects issues #13-24 of the Infinity Comic.